trustedsec/ptf/README.md

 The flag LAUNCHER= in modules is optional.
 If you add LAUNCHER="setoolkit" for example, PTF will automatically create a launcher for the tool under /usr/local/bin/.
 In the setoolkit example, when run - PTF will automatically create a file under /usr/local/bin/setoolkit so you can launch SET from anywhere by simply typing setoolkit.
 All files will still be installed under the appropriate categories, for example /pentest/exploitation/setoolkit however an automatic launcher will be created.

 You can have multiple launchers for an application - for example Metasploit you may want msfconsole, msfvenom, etc. etc. In order to add multiple ones, simply put a "," between them.
 For example LAUNCHER="msfconsole,msfvenom".
 This would create launchers for both.

-#TODO:

-* Support other operating systems aside from Kali, Ubuntu, Debian